Update: This offer for Barclays Arrival® Premier World Elite Mastercard® has expired. Learn more about the current offers here.

 Interesting.
 I’d say this card has the potential to be compelling, though it’s not anything that’s offering unheard of value.
 For example:

-- The Blue Business℠ Plus Credit Card from American Express has no annual fee and offers 2x Membership Rewards points on the first $50,000 spent per year
+- The Blue Business℠ Plus Credit Card from American Express has no annual fee (Rates & Fees) and offers 2x Membership Rewards points on the first $50,000 spent per year

 - The Amex EveryDay® Preferred Credit Card from American Express has a $95 annual fee and offers 1.5x Membership Rewards points per dollar spent when you make at least 30 transactions per billing cycle